lwz7512/using-optimus-readme/README.md

 visit `http://localhost:5000`

-> Note: Change your logo/banner/menu in `package.json`, and put into assets folder
+> Note: Change your logo/banner/menu in `package.json`, and put image files into assets folder

 ## Requiements